 - 1. The course is a five-year full-time course leading to the two degrees of Bachelor of Arts and Bachelor of Laws. - 2.
 The first three years of the course include at least six Arts subjects, together with Law subjects totalling at least 30 credit points. - 3.
-The six Arts subjects must include at least one sequence of three and at least one sequence of two, and meet the requirements of the Faculty of Arts in the matter of grouping.
+The six Arts subjects must include at least one sequence of three and at least one sequence of two. - 4.
+Students must satisfy the normal prerequisites for entry to the Arts Faculty, and to individual subjects in that Faculty.
+There are no Faculty prerequisites for Law subjects, but students must study Law subjects in an approved sequence.